top of page

 The exhibition "Pompei: The Art of Living" at Musee Maillol in Paris has been set up as a Roman villa, built around a garden atrium, offering a composite look at the decor of a Pompeian domus.

-Ancient boilers were found in Pompeii, the partially-buried Roman settlement near Naples in southern Italy.
+Ancient boilers were discovered in Pompeii, a partially buried Roman settlement near Naples in southern Italy.

 THE HISTORY OF ELECTRIC WATER HEATERS

 Water heaters have become ubiquitous in modern housing in the industrialized world.
-However, prior to industrialization, they were a luxury.
+However, before industrialization, they were a luxury.
 Electric water heaters became available during the Industrial Revolution.

 Inventor

-Who invented the first electric water heater was not other than Norwegian-American engineer Edwin Ruud in 1889.
+The Norwegian-American engineer Edwin Ruud invented the first electric water heater in 1889.

 Storage Tank Water Heaters